 BiographyWill Edgar specializes in strategic communications and crisis management, helping clients navigate complex and sensitive issues including litigation communications, executive transitions, public policy and regulatory matters, government investigations, investor relations and transaction communications.
 He is also experienced in developing and implementing large-scale, proactive corporate reputation initiatives and stakeholder engagement programs.
 Current and former clients include a broad range of organizations, such as financial services, automotive, energy, and other companies, as well as academic and non-profit institutions.
 Prior to joining Finsbury, Mr. Edgar served in a variety of government and political communications roles, including as an aide to then-Senator Hillary Clinton’s 2008 Presidential campaign, with responsibilities that included crisis communications messaging, strategy, and response.
 He also served as Press Secretary to Senate Majority Leader Harry Reid, as a communications aide to former President Bill Clinton at the William J. Clinton Foundation, and in various capacities on other national, state and local campaigns.
 Mr. Edgar is a graduate of Williams College in Massachusetts, where he earned a B.A. in Mathematics and Art.

-BiographyAlastair rejoined Finsbury in 2016 and sits across the TMT and Digital teams, advising a range of listed companies, private technology companies, and private equity clients.
-His experience includes financial communications, M&A and other special situations work, and corporate reputation campaigns.
-His work in the Digital practice includes advice on corporate social media strategy and digital campaigns.
-Recent transactional experience includes the IPOs of Avast and ConvaTec, Worldpay’s merger with Vantiv, and a number of private equity transactions for clients including KKR.
+BiographyAlastair rejoined Finsbury in 2016, advising a range of listed companies across TMT and other sectors, as well as private technology and private equity firms.
+His experience includes financial and M&A communications, corporate reputation campaigns, and other special situations work including restructuring, litigation and crisis communications for retained clients and private equity portfolio companies.
+Recent transactional experience includes the IPOs of Avast and ConvaTec, Worldpay’s merger with Vantiv, and a range of transactions for clients including KKR and Hellman & Friedman.
 Prior to Finsbury Alastair spent four years working at EY as a management consultant specialising in customer strategy and insight.
 He holds a degree in History from Oxford University.

 BiographySara Evans has more than 10 years extensive experience providing communications strategies and support for some of the world’s leading companies in the U.S., UK and key international markets.
 Sara joined Finsbury in 2011.
 She led the financial services team in London for two years before moving to New York, developing and implementing communications strategies with a particular focus on business media and investor relations for high profile financial transactions, including mergers and acquisitions, IPOs, and operational and financial restructurings, management transitions, corporate governance matters and legal and regulatory affairs.
 Prior to joining Finsbury, she was at Lloyds Banking Group for more than six years.
 While in the Group's media relations team, she worked on a range of issues through the financial crisis and managed communications activity surrounding the bank's recapitalization following Lloyds TSB's acquisition of Halifax Bank of Scotland.